bradymholt/psqlformat/README.md

-# pgformatter
+# psqlformat

 A PostgreSQL SQL syntax beautifier.
-This is a wrapper for [darold/pgFormatter](https://github.com/darold/pgFormatter) and requires Perl to be available.
+This is a wrapper for [darold/psqlformat](https://github.com/darold/psqlformat) and requires Perl to be available.

 ## Examples

 ### Module

 ```
-npm install @bradymholt/pgformatter
+npm install psqlformat
 ```

 ```
-import { formatSql } from "@bradymholt/pgformatter";
+import { formatSql } from "@bradymholt/psqlformat";
 let formatted = formatSql("select id from people", { spaces: 2 });
 console.log(formatted);